Dear Members,

 blower and enables the Directors & employees to raise their concerns, also provides an

-review, none of the personnel have been denied access to the Chairman of the Audit
+2024-25, none of the personnel have been denied access to the Chairman of the Audit

-The Whistle Blower policy of the Company is also available on the
+The Whistle Blower Policy of the Company is also available on the

 website of the Company at https://satincreditcare.

-com/wp-content/uploads/7074/03/Whistle-Blower-Policy. pdf
+com/wp-content/uploads/7074/09/Whistle-Blower-Policy. pdf

 Policy on Nomination & Remuneration for Directors, Key Managerial